Statue of Sabrina

-Sabrina (/səˈbraɪnə/ sə-BRY-nə) is a 300-pound bronze statue of the legendary British princess owned by Amherst College, and whose present location is unknown.
+Sabrina (/səˈbraɪnə/ sə-BRY-nə) is a 300-pound bronze statue by William Calder Marshall of the legendary British princess owned by Amherst College, and whose present location is unknown.
 Since it was donated to the College in 1857, the statue has been the subject of numerous pranks, vandalism, and theft, and it has changed hands between the college administration and various student groups many times.
 Traditionally, members of even-year and odd-year classes have battled for possession of the statue.